 Selling a home in New Jersey can be a long, complicated process.
 Luckily, the presence of an intelligent real estate lawyer can help put your mind at ease.
 We have done more than 15,000 closings, so we know how to protect our clients in every step of the selling process.
-If you’re looking for guidance and hands-on attention as your sell your home, contact us today for a free consultation with our real estate attorneys.

 - Why do problems occur with a buyer who borrows more than 80% of the sales price?
 If someone is borrowing more than 80%, this can become a huge problem for sellers.
 When credit is at risk, lenders are more stringent and will look at the property value critically as far as condition.
 This means you will hear about sellers paying for paying for closings costs or buyers credit for $5,000.00 or $10,000.00 to help the buyer get the loan.
 While this is legitimate, any buyer without the standard 20% down takes longer to close, has mortgage rejections more frequently, and experiences many problems with home inspections and appraisals.
 These all become seller’s problem, especially when you’re stuck making definite plans to move.
 It is also important to remember that if you choose to sell your home in New Jersey, a real estate attorney can alert you to situations like this that will make the selling process more difficult.

 - How much is the buyer borrowing?
 If the buyer is buying with cash, it is a great situation for any seller.
 However, the chance of this happening is very slim.
 If the buyer is borrowing 90%, sellers will have problems they wouldn’t have if the borrowers were borrowing 80% and using a bank.